 Life cycle of an approved Queue

-- The Clearview Social Queue processor runs every five minutes.
-(This means that in the most inconvenient case, if you approve your Queue the moment the processor just finished running, it might not begin processing your Queue for four minutes).
+The Clearview Social Queue processor runs every minute.
+(This means that in the most inconvenient case, if you approve your Queue the moment the processor just finished running, it might not have begun processing yet.)

 Check Your Spam Folder

 Since Clearview Social is a service that sends similar-looking emails to dozens or even hundreds of recipients at your organization in a short time frame, it can run afoul of spam filters.
 While occasionally frustrating, this is expected behavior—after all, a good spam filter is only doing its job if it filters out an email that arrives identically to a hundred users at once.

 If you have approved a queue and it's not showing up in your inbox, please check your Spam folders.
 This includes not only the Junk Email or Spam folder in your email client—such as Outlook—but also the Spam folder or holding area of any other service your organization might use at the server-level, such as ProofPoint, MIMECast, or Cisco.

 Patience Is A Virtue

 Queues don't always arrive as soon as you press Send Immediately.
 Often, the problem is that the processor hasn't come to your turn yet.
 It might be busy serving another customer before you or it might have begun sending as expected but is currently still sending to your peers and hasn't arrived at your copy yet.

 Please always allow twenty minutes for a queue to send; it's definitely normal for queues to take five to ten minutes even under normal conditions.
 But, if you're worried, it's always okay to: